Notebook of Avon Reah Smith-Ryan, 1942-1945

 another this week as the policy of late has been fortnightly

-so I headed for 'Lord Babs' tonight.
+so I booked for 'Lord Babs' tonight.

 I have been acting as Group Comd. again for the past few